himanshu004/AZMLND_Capstone/README.md

 The parameters for Voting Ensemble were: boosting_type' as 'gbdt', 'colsample_bytree' = 1.0, 'min_child_weight' = 0.001, 'n_estimators' = 100, 'n_jobs' = 1, 'num_leaves' = 31, 'silent': True, 'subsample' = 1.0, 'subsample_for_bin' = 200000, 'subsample_freq' = 0, 'verbose' = -10, 'importance_type' was 'split', 'learning_rate' = 0.1 and 'min_child_samples' = 20.

+AutomML experiment status showing completed with VotingEnsemble giving the best accuracy.<br>
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(45).png)
 <br><br>

+The metrics of the best run can be obtained using the get_metrics() method.
+The status of the experimenet is also shown, which is 'completed' in this case. <br>
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(46).png)
 <br><br>

+Assigning the name to the best model and saving it as a pickle file.
 ![alt text](https://github.com/himanshu004/AZMLND_Capstone/blob/main/images/Screenshot%20(47).png)
 <br><br>